Russia suffer shock loss to Northern Ireland in qualifier

 The Irish could have been ahead minutes earlier when a fierce 20-metre shot from Jamie Ward hit the foot of a post with Akinfeev beaten.

-Northern Ireland also had a goal ruled out for offside when, after 58 minutes, Paterson headed home again from Gareth McAuley's header across goal but the linesman's flag went up.
+Northern Ireland also had a goal ruled out for offside when, after 58 minutes, Paterson headed home again from Gareth McAuley's cross but the linesman's flag went up.

 The Russians could not muster a shot on target and Irish keeper Roy Carroll was never seriously troubled.